zhangys11/docker-ai/README.md

     This will start up a web based fundus image qualifier on port 5002:
     <img src='Q2.png'>
     This app judges whether an image is a qualified fundus image.
 This easy classification task has an accuracy of nearly 100%.
+    The app needs the model weight file to run.
+[Download Url](https://www.aliyundrive.com/s/ke4sLop3jRK)

 3. Fundus C3 Classifier.sh

     This will start up a web based fundus image classification on port 5003:
     <img src='C3.png'>
     This is a three-class classification task (normal, stage1-2, stage 3-4).
 The model's accuracy is about 88.8%.
 We are still working on this model to improve its performance.
+    The app needs the model weight file to run.
+[Download Url](https://www.aliyundrive.com/s/ke4sLop3jRK)

 4. Users may implement and deploy their own web-based AI apps by reusing this docker image.